 Conversational Components

 Conversational Components are new in-chat features that you can enable for each business phone numbers.
 They make it easier for WhatsApp users to interact with your business.
-You can configure easy-to-use commands, provide pre-written icebreakers that users can tap, and greet first time users with a welcome message.

 This feature can be configured within the WhatsApp Business Manager.
 Access through the API is expected to be available later this year.